hsemple/qgis_tutorials/source/thematic_mapping.rst

-Section B. Create an  Interactive Map of Covid19 Confirmed Cases in the US Using ArcGIS Online
+Create an  Interactive Map of Covid19 Confirmed Cases in the US Using ArcGIS Online
 -------------------------------------------------------------------------------------------------